Your weather: 8000 lightning strikes on North Island's west coast

-The North Island's west coast has been hammered by about 8000 lightning strikes in the early hours this morning.
+The North Island's west coast was hammered by about 8000 lightning strikes in the early hours this morning.

+Two central Waikato streets have been closed after a tree caught fire following a lightning strike.

+Police said Kauri St and West Parkdale St in Tokoroa were closed after lightning struck a tree just before 7am, causing a fire.

 The area was under a severe thunderstorm watch to 9am, with added potential for strong wind gusts over 110 km/h, very heavy rain over 20mm per hour, hail and possibly one or two small tornadoes.